+- 1 1/2 Extremely Poor

+-1 Very Poor

+- 1/2 Poor

+0 Correct

++1/2 Good

++1 Very Good

+Excellent

--1 1/2 ------Extremely Poor -1 ------Very Poor -1/2 ------Poor 0 ------Correct +1/2 ------Good +1 ------Very Good +1 1/2 ------Excellent the moment the horse enters the arena.
+Reined Work: Horses shall work individually.
+Judging begins the moment the horse enters the arena.
 There will be no schooling from the time the horse enters the arena.
-A reined work must consist of the following: circles, lead changes and runs terminating in well-balanced stops straight to the line of travel, turns and a back-up of a reasonable distance with slight hesitations denoting each maneuver.
+A reined work must consist of the following: circles, lead changes and runs terminating in well-bal-70 ★ 2017 NRCHA RULE BOOK anced stops straight to the line of travel, turns and a back-up of a reasonable distance with slight hesitations denoting each maneuver.
 NRCHA Rein Work Patterns found in this book are required for any approved NRCHA Event.
 The judge may deviate from traditional order of performance and he/she may also deviate from the exact printed pattern due to arena conditions.
 The judging ends when the rider indicates he/she is finished by coming to a complete stop.
+Praising or rewarding of the horse is only allowed after the reining pattern is complete and before the exhibitor calls for a cow.